 2. Are there twins in there?

-I can’t think of a context where this comment is appropriate, but we all know pregnant women who’ve received it!
-Because if you know the person is having twins, you wouldn’t be asking.
+I can’t think of a context where this comment is appropriate, but we’ve all known pregnant women who’ve received it.
+Because if you know the person is pregnant with twins, you wouldn’t be asking.
 And if they are having twins, they will let you know.
 So, the only context where this is being asked is when you imply a pregnant girl looks huge.
 And in case you’re wondering, this is never helpful to share.
 If she’s huge, she knows it.
 Again.
 I’m saying this from personal experience.
 So, if you only want to comment on the size of her belly, it’s better not to comment.
 Feel free to comment on those things if you think she looks pretty or is glowing!

 A better comment: Pregnancy looks good on you.